Iceberg detection based on Sentinel-1 data (2015)

-With a number of European partners GRAS is part of the EU FP7 project CoBiOS.
-The CoBiOS project aims to integrate satellite products and ecological models into an operational and user-relevant information service on high biomass blooms in Europe’s coastal waters.
+With a number of European partners, DHI GRAS was part of the EU FP7 project CoBiOS.
+The CoBiOS project aimed to integrate satellite products and ecological models into an operational and user-relevant information service on high biomass blooms in Europe’s coastal waters.

 Mapping Bathymetry along coast of Sicily (2011)

-The new enhanced capacities of Worldview-2 is being explored in this project where the bathymetry and seabed vegetation distribution is being mapped for an area located on the coast of Sicily, Italy.
+The new enhanced capacities of Worldview-2 were explored in this project where the bathymetry and seabed vegetation distribution were mapped for an area located on the coast of Sicily, Italy.

 Suspended Sediment Mapping, Singapore (2011 – 2015)

-DHI GRAS is delivering satellite based mapping of suspended sediment in near real-time for a suite of users located in the Singapore area.
-The service is part of environmental monitoring programs in the area and it is a continuation of a service initiated in 2007.
-The continuation proves the high level of usability of the derived information, the cost-effectiveness of the solution and the high stability of the DHI GRAS service delivery.
+DHI GRAS delivered satellite based mapping of suspended sediment in near real-time for a suite of users located in the Singapore area.
+The service was part of environmental monitoring programs in the area and it was a continuation of a service initiated in 2007.
+The continuation proved the high level of usability of the derived information, the cost-effectiveness of the solution and the high stability of the DHI GRAS service delivery.

 Environmental mapping in an active Oil & Gas field – Kazakhstan (2011-12)